 The learner should be able to explain a viewpoint on a topical issue giving the advantages and disadvantages of various options.

-3. Reading
+3. Reading - written reception and comprehension

 The learner should be able to read articles and reports concerned with contemporary problems in which the writers adopt particular attitudes or viewpoints.

 The learner should be able to understand contemporary prose.